-General and administrative expenses increased by \$2.8 million for the year ended December 31, 2020 compared to the same period in 2019.
-The increase was primarily driven by a \$1.8 million increase in general operating expenses and a \$0.9 million increase in non-cash restricted stock and RSU amortization related to shares of stock awarded under the LTIPs.
+General and administrative expenses increased by \$2.0 million for the year ended December 31, 2021 compared to the same period in 2020.
+The increase was primarily driven by a \$1.2 million increase in general operating expenses, attributable to a one-time arrangement fee incurred in connection with an amendment to one of our senior secured term loans (refer to "Note 8 - Senior Secured Term Loans, Net" for further discussion) and an \$0.8 million increase in non-cash restricted stock and RSU amortization related to shares of stock awarded under the LTIPs.